 Crops and Products:

 The inhabitants of Mazotos are engaged in agriculture.
-So the area is cultivated with varieties of citrus fruits, olives, carobs, cereals mainly barley, forage plants, various kinds of vegetables such as artichokes, tomatoes, cucumbers, watermelons, zucchini and okra, goldsmiths and figs.
+So the area is cultivated with varieties of citrus fruits, olives, carobs, cereals mainly barley, forage plants, various kinds of vegetables such as artichokes, tomatoes, cucumbers, watermelons, zucchini and okra, apricots and figs.

 Tourist and building development: